|

-Why do the flowers keep falling off your tomato, squash, melon, and bean plants, and citrus trees?
 This condition is called blossom drop.
 Blossom drop can be caused by several factors, most of which are perfectly normal.
 Others, not so much.
-Generally speaking, unfertilized flowers are kicked to the curb.
+Generally speaking, plants kick unfertilized flowers to the proverbial curb.
 Here are some species-specific causes of blossom drop.
-Citrus June drop

-Most citrus trees will produce far more flowers than they could possibly bring to maturity.
-When the tree decides it has enough fertilized flowers, usually around June, the rest are discarded.
-It’s nothing to worry about.
+Citrus June drop Most citrus trees produce far more flowers than they could bring to maturity.
+When the tree decides it has enough fertilized flowers, usually around June, they discard excess blossoms, which is perfectly normal.
 Cucurbit blossom drop The first flowers on your melons, winter or summer squash, and cucumber are generally male.
-These drop naturally after a brief appearance.
-If female blossoms start falling off, it is usually because of thrip damage, poor soil fertility, environmental factors, or inadequate pollination.
-You can attract more bees and other pollinators to your garden by adding yarrow and bee balm.
+These male flowers drop naturally after a brief appearance.
+If female blossoms start falling off, it is usually because of thrips damage, poor soil fertility, environmental factors, or inadequate pollination.
+Adding insectary plants, such as yarrow and bee balm, to your landscape will attract more bees and other pollinators.
 You can also allow onions, carrots, and fennel to go to seed.
 These plants will all provide pollen and nectar to beneficial insects that should increase pollination rates.
 If that doesn’t work, you can always try hand-pollinating.
 Bean blossom drop Temperatures over 90°F will cause bean flowers to abort.
-This can also occur with insufficient irrigation and poor air quality due to smog or fires.
-If you know your summer temperatures are likely to go over that threshold, try planting beans earlier or later in the season.
+Blossoms drop also occurs with insufficient irrigation and poor air quality due to smog or fires.
+If you know your summer temperatures will exceed that threshold, try planting beans earlier or later in the growing season.
 Tomato and pepper blossom drop Tomatoes and peppers often drop their blossoms when environmental conditions are unfavorable.
-This might mean any of the following:
+These conditions might mean any of the following:

 How to reduce blossom drop Use these handy tips to reduce blossom drop in your garden:

-The good news about blossom drop Luckily, when environmental conditions cause blossom drop, most plants will simply try again, producing a second crop of blossoms.
+The good news about blossom drop When environmental conditions cause blossom drop, most plants will produce a second batch of blossoms.
+Comments are closed.

 All